Precious

 (root) NOPASSWD: /usr/bin/ruby /opt/update_dependencies.rb

-No SETENV though, that's better.
+though, that's better.
 Let's check out that script.

 # Compare installed dependencies with those specified in "dependencies.yml"